 But if doing what you are now you feel different but aren’t noticing a difference in actual weight, remember: It’s not about a number on a scale, but being healthy and feeling good about yourself.
 When you reach a size, weight, and lifestyle that feels good for you, that’s your ideal weight, numbers be damned.

 Yeah I was going to say something about that, but I thought I was estimating it wrong.
 I’m 5’4’’ and should be 100 (that’s even pretty skinny).
 My boyfriend is 5’11’’ and hes in the 140’s, he’s slim for his size too.
-DO NOT OVERDUE IT!posted almost 4 years ago
+DO NOT OVERDUE IT!posted about 7 years ago